Saatvik1/CalendarAppWeb/README.md

 # CalendarAppWeb

+Goals for NOW:
+Make a group class, find a way to extract emails from the group and display it on the website Move things to a database, there shared circles will connect to google calendars, make a new calendar, and have shared events.

+When able to view same events on a (different than default, and shared) calendar, start implementing feature where you can view free time.
+Could have a second calendar underneath the first showing free time on a weekly basis in the circle.

 IF user clicks once on the date, it will open a window to add all the elements to make an event and when click add or delete on that popup window